KavipriyaBaskar/Top-100-Batsman-Analysis/README.md

 ---

-# **Top 100 Batsmen in Test Cricket - 2023**

-This document provides an overview and detailed analysis of the **Top 100 Batsmen in Test Cricket**, focusing on key performance metrics such as runs scored, batting average, strike rate, and consistency indicators.
-The dataset covers players from various international cricket teams, highlighting individual performance and contributions to the sport.

----

 ## **1. Dataset Overview**

 The dataset contains information on the top 100 batsmen in Test cricket as of 2024.
 Each record includes performance metrics and player details such as: